wyattferguson/pattern/README.md

 ## Alternative Cookiecutter Projects

+If this cookiecutter isnt your cup of tea, you might like one of these alternatives.

 - [cookiecutter-uv](https://github.com/fpgmaas/cookiecutter-uv) - fpgmaas version of a cookiecutter using UV.
 - [cookiecutter-uv-hypermodern-python](https://github.com/bosd/cookiecutter-uv-hypermodern-python) - bosd version of a cookiecutter uv project with github deployments.
+- [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) - Cookiecutter template for a Python package.

 ## License